Kings Island: Kings Island resort

+Camp Cedar

-Camp Cedar - This is a 52-acre resort that is less than a mile away from the park, and is a hybrid of a resort and a camping destination.
-It features 173 cottages and 164 RV spaces, and opened on June 14, 2021.
-It was operated by the park from June 2021 to February 2023.
+Camp Cedar is a 52 acre outdoor camping resort located less than a mile away from the park, initially opening in 2021 with 73 cottages and 164 RV spaces.
+Rentals at Camp Cedar include "pay and play" ticket options that provide guests access to Kings Island.
+The resort was formerly known as Kings Island Camp Cedar until 2023 when Cedar Fair ended its partnership.

 Kings Island greenhouse

 The park has its own greenhouse just off of Columbia Road.
 It can be seen from the top of The Bat's lift hill.
 It produces the flowers and topiary for the park.
 Some of their notable work is the "Living Liberty Bell" topiary and working "Flower Clock" near the Eiffel Tower.